-\$6,000 per person per calendar year for prescription drugs obtained through a Network retail pharmacy or our mail order drug program
+\$6,000 per person per calendar year for prescription drugs obtained through a Network retail pharmacy or our mail order drug program Your catastrophic protection out-of-pocket maximum for coinsurance (continued)

 Consumer Option:

 PPO benefit: Your catastrophic protection out-of-pocket maximum is \$5,000 for a Self Only enrollment (\$10,000 Self and Family) when you use PPO providers/facilities and pharmacies.
 Only eligible expenses for network providers count toward this limit.